cbschuld/chrisschuld.com-legacy/projects/react-app-for-the-monoprice-six-zone-audio-controller.md

 sudo chown -R pi:root /var/www/html
 ```

-Wherever you ran the `npm build` command you will now see a `build` directory.
+Wherever you ran the `npm run-script build` command you will now see a `build` directory.
 Copy that directory to the `/var/www/html` path on the Raspberry Pi.
 In my case I built it on my local development machine and just used `scp` to copy the build directoy to the Pi.  *(Note: my Raspberry Pi is located at 10.0.0.82)*

 ```bash
 cd /projects/monoprice-multizone-interface